 Veterans Affairs Medical Center Substance Abuse Treatment Program is an addiction treatment center located at 135 East 38th Street in the 16504 zip code in Erie, PA.

 It is operated by the U. S. Department of Veterans Affairs.
-Veterans Affairs Medical Center Substance Abuse Treatment Program provides buprenorphine maintenance, administers naltrexone and suboxone prescription.
-Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Program include matrix model, anger management and counseling for substance abuse.
-Veterans Affairs Medical Center Substance Abuse Treatment Program also specializes in detox services and offers residential heroin detoxification and inpatient alcohol detoxification.
-Veterans Affairs Medical Center Substance Abuse Treatment Program provides outpatient heroin detox services, hospital inpatient heroin rehab and regular outpatient heroin treatment.
-It also provides inpatient treatment for heroin addiction and mental health diagnosis, residential heroin use treatment and medical heroin detox.
+Veterans Affairs Medical Center Substance Abuse Treatment Program provides naltrexone administration, buprenorphine detoxification and buprenorphine maintenance.
+Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Program include motivational incentives, DBT and brief intervention services.
+Veterans Affairs Medical Center Substance Abuse Treatment Program also specializes in detox services and offers inpatient alcohol detox and inpatient heroin detox.
+Veterans Affairs Medical Center Substance Abuse Treatment Program provides intensive outpatient heroin treatment, regular outpatient heroin treatment and inpatient hospital heroin rehabilitation.
+It also provides residential treatment for heroin use, inpatient treatment for co-occurring mental health and heroin use and supervised heroin detox.

 Here are the full facility listing details on Veterans Affairs Medical Center Substance Abuse Treatment Program in Erie, PA: